Noor Wali Mehsud: Rising through the ranks

 He went on to become the deputy of Khalid Mehsud, the leader of the TTP's most powerful faction, the Mehsud Taliban.
 After Khalid Mehsud's February 2018 assassination in a drone strike, Noor Wali Mehsud succeeded him as head of the Mehsud Taliban.
 Also in early 2018, Mufti Noor Wali Mehsud was promoted to deputy head of the TTP, second in command to then leader, Maulana Fazlullah.
 Fazlullah was killed in a US drone strike in Afghanistan on 14 June 2018 and after a week-long deliberation period, the TTP named Mufti Noor Wali Mehsud as the group's emir.

 False reports were widely reported in Pakistani media that Mehsud was killed in a drone strike in Afghanistan on 25 June 2021.
 The TTP denied the claim.

 The claim was proven false after CNN published a video interview with Mehsud on 26 July 2021.

 Beliefs and writings

-A religious scholar being a trained mufti, Noor Wali Mehsud was the head of TTP's publications department and a prolific writer, his most famous work being the November 2017-released 690-page book Inquilaab Mehsud South Waziristan: Farangi Raj se Ameriki Samraj tak, translated as The Mehsud Revolution in South Waziristan: From British Raj to Oppressive America.
+A religious scholar and trained mufti, Noor Wali Mehsud was the head of TTP's publications department, Umar Media.
+His most notable written work was Inquilaab Mehsud South Waziristan: Farangi Raj se Ameriki Samraj tak, translated as The Mehsud Revolution in South Waziristan: From British Raj to Oppressive America, a 690-page book released in November 2017.
+This book detailed atrocities committed by the TTP and claimed the organisation was responsible for the assassination of former Prime Minister Benazir Bhutto.

 Airstrikes

 On 9 October 2025, Noor Wali Mehsud was targeted by an airstrike in Kabul, Afghanistan.
-Multiple sources confirmed the incident to Amu TV after residents reported explosions near Abdulhaq Square in central Kabul.
-The Taliban government acknowledged the attacks and announced an investigation into the incident.
-Pakistani officials have not confirmed nor denied the strikes in Afghanistan and their motive.
-Afghan officials have since said Mehsud is safe.
+Multiple sources confirmed the incident to Amu TV after residents reported explosions near Abdul Haq Square in central Kabul.
+The Taliban government of Afghanistan acknowledged the attacks and announced an investigation into the incident.
+Afghan officials later said that Mehsud is safe.

+On 17 October 2025, the TTP released a video reportedly filmed in Khyber District, Khyber Pakhtunkhwa, Pakistan, as a "proof of life" for its leader, Noor Wali Mehsud.
+In the footage, Mehsud appears in person to confirm he is alive and directly addresses recent reports—and alleged airstrikes—that claimed to have killed him.